Relativist1/Gallifray/README.md

 - Space-VLBI simulations
 - Addition of more models

+## Cite
+If you use Gallifray in your publication, please cite _`Saurabh. et. al 2022 <https://ui.adsabs.harvard.edu/abs/2022arXiv221206827S/abstract>`_.

 ## Contact
 If you have any issues or want any help, feel free to drop an email at sbhkmr1999@gmail.com